 If it’s budget-friendly, delicious food you’re after then you should visit the market.
 CNN Travel rates the market as their no 1 choice in Europe and who am I to argue?
 It’s also a great place to buy souvenirs.
-If you plan on visiting the market then you can find more details in my post on the Central Market.

 Ride the Millennium Metro Line

 The oldest metro in Europe can be found in Budapest.
 When I first saw the old, dated train arriving at the station I was horrified.
-Then I found out its history and I was delighted to have had the opportunity to ride on a piece of history.
+Then I found out about its history and I was delighted to have had the opportunity to ride on a piece of history.
 The M1 is even listed as a UNESCO World Heritage site and it is worth the price of a ticket just to experience the ride.

 St. Stephen’s Basilica